into your inbox

 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
 On this day in 1991, the rainy weather in London forced the All England Club to break a tradition that had stood for 114 years since the inception of the tournament

 What happened exactly on that day?

 On this day, June 30 in 1991, for the first time in 114 years of history, matches were held at Wimbledon on the Middle Sunday.
-After the first few days of the tournament were plagued by rain, the organizers had no choice but to use the traditional day-off to make up for the accumulated delay of matches.
+After the first few days of the tournament were plagued by rain, the organisers had no choice but to use the traditional day-off to make up for the accumulated delay of matches.
 The affordable last-minute tickets that went on sale attracted a whole new crowd to the All England Club, which created an unusually festive atmosphere throughout the day.

 The facts: The rain forced the All England Club to break with tradition

 Wimbledon is the oldest and the most prestigious tennis tournament in the world.
 Held at the All England Lawn Tennis and Croquet Club since 1877, it moved to its current location in 1922, the same year when the Centre Court was built.
 Considered by many as the most intimidating court in the world, with its famous Rudyard Kipling quote above the entrance (“If you can meet with triumph and disaster and treat those two impostors just the same”), the Centre Court had seen the best players in tennis history competing for the title.
 After the US Open switched to clay and then to hard court in the 1970s, and after the Australian Open switched to hard court in 1988, Wimbledon remained the only Grand Slam tournament to be played on grass, a surface that is usually more suitable for serve-and-volley players.
 Not only has Wimbledon retained the grass surface, but it has also maintained old-fashioned traditions such as the all-white dress code till date and the fact that the defending champion was always the first to open proceedings on the Centre Court on the first two days.